github/docs/content/support/contacting-github-support/viewing-and-updating-support-tickets.md

 {% data reusables.support.zendesk-old-tickets %}

-You can use the [GitHub Support Portal](https://support.github.com/) to view current and past support tickets and respond to {% data variables.contact.github_support %}.

-{% ifversion ghec or ghes or ghae %}
+You can use the [GitHub Support Portal](https://support.github.com/) to view current and past support tickets and respond to {% data variables.contact.github_support %}. {% ifversion ghec or ghes or ghae %}After 120 days, resolved tickets move to the archived tickets view.{% endif %}
-Resolved tickets older than 120 days are archived but can still be accessed.
-{% endif %}

 {% ifversion ghes or ghec %}
 {% data reusables.enterprise-accounts.support-entitlements %}